fangwei123456/spikingjelly/docs/source/activation_based_en/neuromorphic_datasets.rst

 SpikingJelly will do the followed work when running these codes:

 #.
 Check whether the dataset exists.
 If the dataset exists, check MD5 to ensure the dataset is complete.
-Then SpikingJelly will extract the origin data into the ``extracted`` folder
+Then SpikingJelly will extract the original data into the ``extracted`` folder
 #.
-The sample in DVS128 Gesture is the video which records one actor displayed different gestures under different illumination conditions.
-Hence, an AER sample contains many gestures and there is also a adjoint csv file to label the time stamp of each gesture.
+The sample in DVS128 Gesture is the video that records one actor displaying different gestures under different illumination conditions.
+Hence, an AER sample contains many gestures and there is also an adjoint csv file to label the time stamp of each gesture.
 Hence, an AER sample is not a sample with one class but multi-classes.
 SpikingJelly will use multi-threads to cut and extract each gesture from these files.

 Here are the terminal outputs:

 .. code:: bash

-    The [D:/datasets/DVS128Gesture/download] directory for saving downloaed files already exists, check files...
+    The [D:/datasets/DVS128Gesture/download] directory for saving downloaded files already exists, check files...
     Mkdir [D:/datasets/DVS128Gesture/extract].
     Extract [D:/datasets/DVS128Gesture/download/DvsGesture.tar.gz] to [D:/datasets/DVS128Gesture/extract].
     Mkdir [D:/datasets/DVS128Gesture/events_np].